j1yoo/j1yoo.github.io/research.markdown

 ---

 ### Publication:
-* "Compromise Effect and Consideration Set Size in Consumer Decision-Making" with Hyunsik Park and Wonjoon Kim.
-Accepted for publication in June 2017. _Applied Economics Letters_.
+* "Compromise Effect and Consideration Set Size in Consumer Decision-Making" with Hyunsik Park and Wonjoon Kim. _Applied Economics Letters_ (2017).

 ### Working papers:
 * "Helping Hands to Bear the Burden of Choice: Recommendations from Similar, but Not Close, Others Reduce Choice Difficulty" with Wonjoon Kim and Joshua M. Ackerman.
 Revising for submission at _Journal of Marketing_.